Amendments – planning schemes

 Maintaining flood information in planning schemes

-Amendments may be required to maintain the accuracy of flood information shown on council planning scheme maps.
+Amendments may be needed to maintain the accuracy of flood information shown on council planning scheme maps.
+Changes to maps occur through a Planning Scheme Amendment.

 Current amendments to planning schemes